GHopperMSK/quick-quiz-fe/README.md

             "type": "integer"
         },
         "type": {
-            "const": "SCL"
+            "const": "RTE"
         },
         "config": {
             "type": "object",
             "properties": {
-                "question": {
+                "text": {
-                    "description": "The question which will be shown on the slide", "type": "string"
+                    "description": "The text which will be shown on the slide", "type": "string"
                 },
                 "next_slide_id": {